Accessibility, planar graphs, and quasi-isometries: Introduction

 \subsection{Discussion of the proofs}

 Before diving into the technical details of this paper, it will be helpful to motivate what is to come.

-Let's begin with Theorem~\ref{thm:one-ended-intro}.
+Let us begin with Theorem~\ref{thm:one-ended-intro}.
 If we want to show that a (2-connected, locally finite) one-ended planar graph $\Gamma$ is quasi-isometric to a complete Riemannian plane, then our natural instinct is glue 2-cells into the faces and extend the graph metric on the graph to a Riemannian metric on the resulting plane.
 The following two pathologies could arise, which will halt this plan in its tracks. \begin{enumerate} \item There could be `infinite face paths', so the resulting complex is not a plane.

-\item The finite faces of $\Gamma$ could be arbitrarily big, which will stop the inclusion of our graph into the constructed Riemannian surface from being a quasi-isometry. \end{enumerate} Consider, for example, the one-ended planar graph depicted in Figure~\ref{fig:one-end-converse-false}.
-This graph is obtained by taking a half-grid and removing bigger and bigger `holes'.
-It is not immediately clear that this graph is not quasi-isometric to some finitely generated group.

-Our strategy of proof for Theorem~\ref{thm:one-ended-intro} is to prove that neither of the two pathologies described above can occur in a one-ended planar graph which is quasi-isometric to a quasi-transitive graph.
+\item The finite faces of $\Gamma$ could be arbitrarily big, which will stop the inclusion of our graph into the constructed Riemannian surface from being a quasi-isometry. \end{enumerate} Our strategy of proof for Theorem~\ref{thm:one-ended-intro} is to prove that neither of the two pathologies described above can occur in a one-ended planar graph which is quasi-isometric to a quasi-transitive graph.
 We show this by studying the induced quasi-action on the planar graph, and using this to obtain some control over the local features of the graph.

 We now look towards the headline result, Theorem~\ref{thm:acc-intro}.
 The following discussion will be mainly centered around finitely generated groups, but everything is equally applicable to quasi-transitive graphs.